reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 ---

-Language models (LM) trained on next-token prediction have exhibited impressive performance on a wide variety of tasks, from language modeling to code generation to translation.
-Very large language models (LLMs), some with over a trillion parameters, have been shown to solve basic reasoning tasks, like arithmetic and state tracking.
-Smaller models, however, continue to struggle with these tasks, even state-of-the-art models when tasked with grade-school arithmetic.
+Language models (LM) have exhibited impressive performance on a wide variety of tasks, from language modeling to translation.
+Very large language models have been shown to solve basic reasoning tasks, like arithmetic, coding, and state tracking.
+Smaller models, however, continue to struggle with even very basic reasoning: Gemma 3-4B, a 4 billion parameter model released this March, reaches only 38.4% accuracy on grade-school arithmetic tasks ([Gemma 3 technical report](https://arxiv.org/abs/2503.19786v1)).

-As LMs increasingly integrate into our daily lives, two orthogonal optimization goals have emerged: increasing the accuracy of the model on complex reasoning tasks and decreasing the computational cost of inference, which is critical for running models on lower-powered devices like personal computers and smartphones.
-Few people carry H100s in their pockets, but we all carry phones!
+In the past few years, *inference-time scaling* has emerged as the predominant paradigm for improving LM reasoning capabilities.
+The more tokens we allow LMs to generate *during* inference, the deeper reasoning problems they are able to solve.
+This approach underlies OpenAI's recent o-series and Deepseek's r1 models, which leverage specific and additional inference-time compute to achieve state-of-the-art results on reasoning tasks.
+Scaling inference-time compute can be quite computationally expensive, though; this is a potential bottleneck as LMs are increasingly used in real-world applications where inference time is critical or compute and memory resources are limited.
+Thus, two orthogonal optimization goals have emerged: increasing the accuracy of the model on complex reasoning tasks and decreasing the computational cost of inference.

-There are (at least!) two means for decreasing the computational cost of inference in reasoning tasks:
+In this blog post, we will discuss several means for decreasing the computational cost of inference in reasoning tasks, which broadly fall into two categories:

-1. **Decrease the size of the model**
+1. **Decreasing the size of the model**
-   - Quantize the model (using low-floating-point arithmetic)
+   - Quantizing the model (using low-floating-point arithmetic)
-   - Use model compression techniques
+   - Using model compression techniques
-   - *Prune* the model (remove parameters)
+   - *Pruning* the model (remove parameters)
-2. **Decrease the total number of computations**
+2. **Decreasing the total number of computations**
-   - Encourage the LM to generate fewer tokens during reasoning
+   - Encouraging the LM to generate fewer tokens during reasoning
-   - Force the LM to skip certain steps in its forward pass
+   - Forcing the LM to skip certain steps in its forward pass

 In this blog post, we will address both of these goals by describing joint work-in-progress with Belinda Li on 1) structured pruning of LMs and 2) *continuous chain-of-thought* prompting.